jamietwilliams/PEWDD-tutorial/docs/source/usage.rst

 >>> import matplotlib.lines as mlines
 >>> import PEWDD_functions as pf

+Previous versions of PEWDD are data stamped.
+PEWDD.csv is the most up to date version.

 Accessing PEWDD
 ----------------
 To access PEWDD, I recommend using the Python pandas module.